INTRODUCTION TO LIVING ON CAMPUS

 - Upholstered furniture which does not meet California fire code 117 or higher

 - Vaporizers/electronic cigarettes

 Students must obtain approval to post notices in the residence areas.
-Approval must be obtained in person in the Office of Residence Life.
+Approval must be obtained from the Office of Residence Life.

 Quiet and Courtesy Hours

 Minimum quiet hours are 11:00 PM - 8:00 AM, Sunday through Thursday.
 Minimum quiet hours on Friday and Saturday nights are 1:00 AM - 8:00 AM.
 During quiet hours, any noise must be kept at a level such that it cannot be heard by neighboring residents.